chenxiaolong/BCR/README.md

 * Supports Android 9 and newer
 * Supports output in various formats:
-  * OGG/Opus - Lossy, smallest files, default on Android 10+
+  * OGG/Opus - Lossy, smaller files, default on Android 10+
   * M4A/AAC - Lossy, smaller files, default on Android 9
   * FLAC - Lossless, larger files
   * WAV/PCM - Lossless, largest files, least CPU usage
+  * AMR-WB/AMR-NB - Lossy, smallest files, mono-only
 * Supports stereo recording (separate uplink and downlink channels)
-  * NOTE: This is only known to work on newer Pixel devices
+  * NOTE: This is only known to work on Pixel devices running newer versions of Android.
+Other devices may have unexpected behavior, such as lack of separation between uplink and downlink or even no audio at all.
+Try recording test calls before relying on this feature.
 * Supports Android's Storage Access Framework (can record to SD cards, USB devices, etc.)
 * Direct boot aware (records calls prior to first unlock after a reboot)
 * Auto-record rules